 5. Market it Well

 Any campaign that you run needs to be marketed well.
 Apart from the regular display cards and signs, now you can run smart Marketing Campaigns with the help of your CRM.
 Segment your customer base on the basis of their ordering history and behavior.
 If a customer has been known to order drinks in the past, it is likely that they will appreciate discounted drinks.
-You can send promotional SMS and emails to such customers to ensure the maximum response rate.
+You can send promotional SMS and emails to such customers to ensure the maximum response rate and include these in your Happy Hour Strategies.

 6. Measure the Results